learn-co-curriculum/dsc-derivatives-of-non-linear-functions/README.md

 ## Summary

 In this section, we learned about derivatives.
 A derivative is the instantaneous rate of change of a function.
 To calculate the instantaneous rate of change of a function, we see the value that $\dfrac{\Delta y}{\Delta x} $ approaches as $\Delta x $ approaches zero.
 This way, we are not calculating the rate of change of a function across a given distance.
-Instead we are finding the rate of change at a specific moment.
+Instead, we are finding the rate of change at a specific moment.